 Several shoe models were released by Vans, including the Classic Slip-On, Old Skool, and Era.
 Initially named Style #98, the Vans Classic Slip-On continues to reign as the brand’s most iconic silhouette.
 It was introduced in the late 1970s when skateboarding became a thing.

-Today, the Classic Slip-Ons have been featured in several co-lab collections.
+Through the years, the Classic Slip-Ons have been featured in several co-lab collections.
 They were also redesigned one too many times.
 One such iteration is the Vans ComfyCush Slip-On.